-Blog posts Remove stains from the sofa: with these 11 tricks it certainly works
+Removing stains from the sofa: these 11 tricks are sure to work

 A sofa can be a cozy place to sit back and relax after a long day.
 But stains on the sofa can ruin that cozy feeling.
-Fortunately, there are many different ways to remove stains from your sofa.
-In this article, we're going to share with you eleven effective tricks that you can use to remove stains from your sofa.
+Fortunately, there are many different ways to remove stains from the sofa.
+In this article, we'll introduce you to eleven effective tricks you can use to remove stains from your sofa.

 Why stains on the sofa are so stubborn

 There are many reasons why stains on the sofa can be so stubborn.
 One of the reasons is that sofas are often made of textiles that can absorb stains.
-This means that the stain not only stays on the surface of the sofa, but also penetrates into the fibers.
-The longer the stain remains on the sofa, the more difficult it becomes to remove it.
+This means that the stain not only remains on the surface of the sofa, but also penetrates the fibers.
+The longer the stain remains on the sofa, the more difficult it becomes to remove.

-Another reason is that sofas are often heavily used and thus exposed to many different substances.
+Another reason is that sofas are often heavily used and are therefore exposed to many different substances.
 It is not uncommon to eat, drink or even sleep on the sofa.
-All of these activities can lead to stains that are difficult to remove.
-If you don't have removable and washable covers , this can quickly spell doom.
+All these activities can lead to stains that are difficult to remove.
+If you do not removable and washable covers this can quickly lead to disaster.

-To avoid stains on your sofa, it is recommended to regularly sofa cleaning as well as maintenance.
-If a stain appears, you should treat it as soon as possible to prevent it from penetrating deeper into the fabric.
+To avoid stains on your sofa, it is advisable to clean it regularly. sofa cleaning and care.
+If a stain appears, you should treat it as quickly as possible to prevent it from penetrating deeper into the fabric.

 The different types of stains